thjomnx/java-systemd/README.md

 ## Disclaimer

 These are no "official" Java bindings for systemd via D-Bus.
 I only work on it if the following requisites are met:
-- The kid is sleeping
+- The kids are sleeping
-- My wife is hacking on her medical research topics
+- My wife is hacking on medical research
 - No beers in the fridge